Form + Furniture

 Skills: Conceptual drawing, basic 3D prototyping, woodworking, experimental materials

-I enjoy studying how form and semantics can meaningfully communicate responses from users.
-Utilizing various materials and methods, I have gained a stronger understanding in designing and crafting products for interaction.
+In my free time, I enjoy studying how form and semantics can meaningfully communicate responses from users.
+Utilizing various materials and methods, I have gained a stronger understanding in designing and crafting artifacts and furniture for meaningful interaction.

 Walnut Rock Balance